demichelislab/SPICE-pipeline-CWL/README.md

 ## Overview

-The SPICE CWL pipeline allow to analyze matched tumor and normal next generation sequencing data.
+The SPICE CWL pipeline allows the analysis of matched tumor and normal next generation sequencing data.
 The pipeline is implemented in Common Workflow Language (CWL).
 The pipeline analyze targeted sequencing data to produce a comprehensive picture of the mutation landscape of a tumor.
 In particular the pipeline calls genomic